 What if Germany had followed Streek’s recommendations and opened up quickly?
 Seeing the horrific new mass infection rate spike to over 60 thousand cases per day in the United States provides a clear counterfactual.
 This is not just about ignoring science altogether, which was also the cause of the extremely high fatality rates in Sweden, but the dangers of relying on only one study without context.
 As humans we tend to look for evidence to justify what we already believe to be true.
 As scientists, we must resist this, and we cannot do this alone.
 A disaster is both a crisis and a potential opportunity.
 Now is a good time to reevaluate the future of scientific dissemination.
 Thus, having a review board ready to quickly evaluate fast science like the Heinsberg Study is my recommendation – one consistent with the principles of the Open Science Movement.
 Such a board should have been called upon before the press conference.
 Their role would be to check studies before they are released to the public, especially when this release is a hyped-up political and media event as opposed to a preprint which the public are unlikely to read.

 This blog post summarizes my own position on this subject, but is derived from a longer position paper published in German.
 It benefited from input from Jo Havemann, Tamara Heck, Katja Mayer, Isabella Peters and Philipp Schrögel and a stipend provided by the Freies Wissen Fellowship.

 Image 1 credit: clker-free-vector-images via pixabay

-Image 2 Credit: ZDF and author who altered this photo.
+Image 2 Credit: ZDF adapted by author from this photo.